-RE & Non core - as directed by teachers
+RE & Non core - a piece of work per week, as directed by teachers

-The work submitted will look different for different year groups and children e.g. Reception & Yr 1 might be asked to submit a written sentence using their phonic sound for the day and a recording of them reading or a comment from a parent about what the child has read.
-In Yr 4, for example, children might be asked to submit a written paragraph containing a focus, submit answers to a comprehension and complete an online set quiz for GPS.
+The work submitted will look different dependent on age and ability e.g. Reception & Year 1 may be asked to submit a written sentence using their phonic sound for the day and a recording of them reading or a comment from a parent about what the child has read.
+In Year 4, for example, children might be asked to submit a written paragraph containing a focus, submit answers to a comprehension and complete an online set quiz for GPS.
+The preferred platform for submitting work is TEAMs but we understand, to start with, this may not always be possible.